citusdata/citus_docs/performance/performance_tuning.rst

 Before we discuss the specific configuration parameters, we recommend that you measure query times on your distributed cluster and compare them with the single shard performance.
 This can be done by enabling \\timing and running the query on the coordinator node and running one of the fragment queries on the worker nodes.
 This helps in determining the amount of time spent on the worker nodes and the amount of time spent in fetching the data to the coordinator node.
 Then, you can figure out what the bottleneck is and optimize the database accordingly.

-In this section, we discuss the parameters which help optimize the distributed query planner and executors.
+In this section, we discuss the parameters which help optimize the distributed query planner and executor.
 There are several relevant parameters and we discuss them in two sections:- general and advanced.
 The general performance tuning section is sufficient for most use-cases and covers all the common configs.
 The advanced performance tuning section covers parameters which may provide performance gains in specific use cases.

 .. _general_performance_tuning: